 Beta particles are fast-moving electrons ejected from the nuclei of atoms.
-These particles are much smaller than alpha particles and can penetrate up to 1 to 2 centimetres of water or human flesh.
+These particles are much smaller than alpha particles and can penetrate up to 1 to 2 centimeters of water or human flesh.
 Beta particles are emitted from many radioactive elements.
-They can be stopped by a sheet of aluminium a few millimetres thick.
+They can be stopped by a sheet of aluminum a few millimeters thick.

 Cosmic radiation consist of a variety of very energetic particles including protons which bombard the earth from outer space.
 They are more intense at higher altitudes than at sea level where the earth’s atmosphere is most dense and gives the greatest protection.

 Neutrons are particles which are also very penetrating.
 On earth, they mostly come from the splitting, or fissioning, of certain atoms inside a nuclear reactor.
 Water and concrete are the most commonly used shields against neutron radiation from the core of the nuclear reactor.